Introduction to SpinningUniverse.com

 A HYPOTHESIS

 In this essay we present several clues that allow us to formulate a theory around the onset and continuation in perpetuity of the motions in all astronomical bodies.
 The most recognizable of the motions is the axial rotation, which is noticed even in the fundamental particles, as well as in all freestanding celestial bodies, including the ultimate conglomerations of matter, the galaxies.
 Next, and almost as ubiquitous are the orbital motions of satellite bodies.
 Such orbital motions obey certain rules; the orbiting satellite bodies almost always follow the mother bodies' axial rotation in direction, as well as in speed.
 The finding that there is a linear relationship between the mass and axial rotation speed of the regularly rotating planets (as opposed to those rare planets that rotate negatively), is a clear clue that this ability to rotate on their axes is an intrinsic property of matter.
 This ability of congregations of matter to rotate faster depending on the mass of all celestial bodies, will be dealt with in detail later on in this essay.
-Suffice it to point out that all free-standing celestial bodies, from the satellites of planets, to the planets themselves and the stars and even the infinitely large bodies, the mighty galaxies display this pattern.
+Suffice it to point out here that all free-standing celestial bodies, from the satellites of planets, to the planets themselves and the stars and even the infinitely large bodies, the mighty galaxies display this pattern.
 Thus, the satellites of the major planets of our solar system rotate on their axes at mere 9.33 to 269.6 km/hour, while their mother bodies, the planets rotate from 867-45,455 km/hour.
 The infinitely larger, stars and galaxies, on the other hand, rotate on their axes in so many kilometers in a second!
 Thus, the stars clock between 0.1-610 km/second and the galaxies do between 210 and 23,368 km/second!
 (The range of values in each group denotes the slowest rotating body, to the fastest rotating body.
 In all groups, the speed of rotation shows close positive relationship with the mass of the body; please refer to the appropriate sections of this essay for further details).
 These values clearly prove that the more mass a body has, the faster it rotates on its axis.
 We also present the way the large mother bodies such as the gas and ice giants control the orbital speed and also the axial rotation speed of the most proximal satellite bodies.
 The recurring sequence of a cluster of synchronously rotating large satellites situated close to the mother bodies, transitioning to the non-synchronously rotating satellites at intermediate distances from the mother and, finally, the farthest tiny satellites that are rotating negatively and much slower, is illustrative of the way these motion mechanics are using the mutual gravitation of bodies, along with their inherent axial rotation, both of which depend on the mass of these bodies, to create the desired motions and continuing them in perpetuity.
 Also recognizable is the lateral motion through space of larger bodies such as the stars and galaxies; we observe the stars' motion in their respective galaxies in the counterclockwise direction and in this essay, we suggest that the galaxies themselves also move in space circumferentially, also in the counterclockwise direction.
 In a prior paper we proposed that these circumferential motions of galaxies in the counterclockwise direction would give the illusion that the universe is rotating on an axis; hence the notion of "Spinning Universe".

 MOTHER BODIES ROTATE ON THEIR AXES IN THE COUNTERCLOCKWISE DIRECTION; THEIR SATELLITES ORBIT IN THAT SAME DIRECTION, AND ALWAYS ALONG THE ECLIPTIC OF MOTHER BODIES: